 |Sheepshead Bay-Gerritsen & Manhattan:||3,725|

-The number of occupied rental units in the Ninth District are offered in the following rent ranges in 2015.
-It is clear that the stability and shelter affordability in the Ninth is directly the result of Rent Stabilization.
+The number of occupied rental units in the Ninth District is offered in the following rent ranges in 2015.
+The stability and shelter affordability in the Ninth is directly the result of Rent Stabilization.

 |Occupied Units for Rent||190,231|